 So, if you want to live like princes and princesses, I’m sure you’ll love visiting the castle not only as a passer-by, but as a guest for one or few nights.

-Gothic, Neo-Gothic and Baroque are the predominant styles of architecture that you’ll find in the best castles in Romania shared above.
+Gothic, Neo-Gothic and Baroque are the predominant styles of architecture that you’ll find in the top castles shared above.
 But they may also have some Romanian, rustic or Celtic influences, according to the historical and cultural particularities and values of each.

 All in all, each castle is unique and has its own beauty and vibration.
 Each of them is besieged by legendary stories and auras that will create unforgettable experiences during your visit.